Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Defibrillators may be either manual or automated (AED) and need to be able to deliver shocks in the range of 0.5 to 4 J/kg.
 Shocks may be delivered through either pads (preferred) or paddles.

 Since defibrillators have stepped energy levels, the exact energy may not be available to conform to the dosage recommendations.
 In this case, the closest level to the dose should be selected.
-To deliver a shock, one electrode (self-adhesive pad) is placed over the cardiac apex (in the left mid-axilla opposite the xiphoid) and the other to the right of the upper sternum (antero-lateral position).
-Alternatively, pads may be placed in antero-posterior positions (one over the left of the lower sternum and the other below the left scapula).
+To deliver a shock, pads should be placed in antero-posterior positions (one over the left of the lower sternum and the other below the left scapula).
+Alternatively, pads may be placed in antero-lateral positions (one in the left mid-axilla opposite the xiphoid and the other to the right of the upper sternum).
+Although the AP position is preferred, the AL position may be easier for lay rescuers and for larger children.
 Pads should not be permitted to touch to avoid bridging and ineffective delivery.

 The defibrillator should be charged while chest compressions are being carried out in order to minimise interruptions to CPR.

 Care should be taken to ensure that no person is touching the patient at the time of discharge.
-If after charging, the need for defibrillation dissipates, the charge should be discharged (‘dumped’) safely.
+If after charging, the need for defibrillation dissipates, the charge should be disarmed (‘dumped’) safely.

 Pad Size, Type and Placement for Paediatric Defibrillation

-Pads allow chest compression to continue while charging, probably permit faster resumption of chest compression after delivery of a shock, may be safer and may allow easier use of an antero-posterior position which may be more efficacious than the standard antero-lateral positions of pads.
-Dextrocardia may be present with congenital heart disease and the position of the pads should be altered accordingly.
+Pads allow chest compression to continue while charging, probably permit faster resumption of chest compression after delivery of a shock, may be safer and allow easier use of an AP position which may be more efficacious than the standard AL positions of pads.
+Dextrocardia may be present with congenital heart disease, and the position of the pads should be altered accordingly.

 Energy doses for paediatric defibrillation

-There is insufficient evidence from which to determine a dose for second and subsequent defibrillation energy doses.1 ANZCOR suggests a dose of 4J/kg (up to the recommended adult dose) for second and subsequent shocks.
+There is insufficient evidence from which to determine a dose for second and subsequent defibrillation energy doses.
+1

 Single or stacked shocks for paediatric defibrillation

-An evidence update was performed by the ILCOR 2020 PLS Taskforce1 to identify available updated evidence in support of single compared with stacked shocks for pediatric defibrillation since the last review in 2010.5 There was no new evidence to suggest the need for a systematic review or to change the 2010 treatment recommendation.
+A systematic review was performed by the ILCOR 2025 PLS Taskforce1 to identify available updated evidence in support of single compared with stacked shocks for paediatric defibrillation.

-ANZCOR suggests a single-shock strategy followed by immediate CPR (beginning with chest compressions) for children with OHCA or IHCA with VF or pVT.5
+ANZCOR suggest a single-shock strategy followed by immediate CPR (beginning with chest compressions) for children with OHCA or IHCA with VF or pVT [ILCOR Good Practice Statement].

 Automatic external defibrillation

-Although a variable dose manual defibrillator is preferred, a semi-automated external defibrillator (AED) may be used for infants and children1 provided it is able to differentiate shockable from non-shockable rapid paediatric rhythms.
+Although a variable dose manual defibrillator is preferred, a semi-automated external defibrillator (AED) may be used for infants and children provided it is able to differentiate shockable from non-shockable rapid paediatric rhythms.

-For children older than 8 years, a standard AED with adult pads and dose may be used.
+ANZCOR suggest that for children older than 8 years (or >25kg), a standard AED with adult pads and dose may be used [ANZCOR Good Practice Statement].

-In children 1 to 8 years, an AED with paediatric pads and/or paediatric dose attenuation is preferred.
-If that is not available, a standard AED with adult pads and dose may be used.
+ANZCOR suggest that in children 1 to 8 years, an AED with paediatric pads and/or paediatric dose attenuation is preferred.
+If that is not available, a standard AED with adult pads and dose may be used [ANZCOR Good Practice Statement].

-For treatment of out-of-hospital VF/pVT in infants, the recommended method of shock delivery by device is listed in order of preference below.
+ANZCOR suggest that for the treatment of VF/pVT in infants, the recommended method of shock delivery by device is listed in order of preference below.
 If there is any delay in the availability of the preferred device, the device that is available should be used.
 The AED algorithm should have demonstrated high specificity and sensitivity for detecting shockable rhythms in infants.
-The order of preference is as follows:
+The order of preference is as follows [ANZCOR Good Practice Statement]:

 Management of non-shockable rhythms